 - Back injuries due to improper lifting and carrying of goods.

-- Injuries from forklift falls.
+- Injuries from forklift hazards.

 Forklifts are common on loading docks and are responsible for some of the injuries that occur at the job site.

-OSHA Loading Docks Requirements
+OSHA Loading Dock Requirements and Safety Standards

-5 Loading Dock Safety Tips
+5 Loading Dock Safety Tips for OSHA Compliance

 OSHA loading dock fall protection includes safety tips that will prevent incidents.